jumari-byte/Jarvis-Chat/README.md

-# Modular Flask Chat Application
+# Jumari Advanced Virtual Intelligence System

 ## Overview
-This is a modular Flask application that provides chat functionality with multiple AI models, file processing, text-to-speech capabilities, and web search integration.
+This is  Flask application that provides chat functionality with multiple AI models, file processing, text-to-speech capabilities, and web search integration.
+It features basic memory for follow-up questions, customizable system prompts, and allows you to select from a variety of AI models.
+Designed for ease of use, it requires minimal setup to get started.
+Powering a local ChatGPT-like environment.
+The system is designed to be user-friendly, accurate, and informative, with a focus on providing relevant and contextual responses.

 ## Directory Structure
 ```